 V1 = E1 + I1R1 + JI1X1

-Where "I1" is stator current and is the vector sum of no-load current "Io" and rotor equivalent current I21.
+Where "I1" is the stator current and is the vector sum of the no-load current "Io" and rotor equivalent current I21.
 The no-load current "Io" has further two components "Iw" and "Im".
-The "Iw” is called working component and is in phase with "V1".
-It is a current passing through the core resistance R. And it produces core loss.
+The "Iw” is called a working component and is in phase with "V1".
+It is a current passing through the core resistance R. And it produces a core loss.
 The component "Im" is called magnetizing component and it lags behind "V1".
 It is a current passing through the reactance "Xm" and it produces flux in the core.
-The stator circuit with circuits parameters is shown in the Figure 1.
+The stator circuit with circuit parameters is shown in the Figure 1.

-The rotor of induction motor is like a short circuited secondary of transformer.
-The resistance and reactance of the rotor circuit is represented by "R2 and X2 See Figure 2.
+The rotor of the induction motor is like a short-circuited secondary of transformer.
+The resistance and reactance of the rotor circuit are represented by "R2 and X2 See Figure 2.
 In running condition i.e. when

 X2 = 2πfL2